stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Parser

-We will first tackle enumerations as these are simplest component we will be processing.
-From the AST node we parse the enumeration name and constants:
+We will first tackle enumerations as these are the simplest of the component we will be processing.
+From the AST node we extract the enumeration name and constants:

 ```java
 private void parse(IASTEnumerationSpecifier enumeration) {